king398/SainaRanesk/README.md

 to tackle the unique challenges of our task.**

 **But the benefits of Whisper Large-V2 don't end there.
-It is also a zero-shot learning model, meaning that it can perform tasks and make predictions without the need for any fine-tuning or additional training on specific datasets.
+It is also a zero-shot learning model, meaning that it can perform tasks and make predictions without the need for any fine-tuning or additional training on specific datasets.Since the model is likely to come across a diverse set of languages and dialects in production,a robust Zero-Shot model is the ideal approach.
-This makes
-it a highly efficient and effective choice for our needs, as we can rely on it to deliver reliable results from the get-go, without the need to invest time and resources into adapting it to the specifics of our task.
-In fact, Whisper Large has a SOTA (state-of-the-art) performance in this type of scenario, making it the ideal model for transcribing and translating audio files that are full of noise and contain a mix of multiple languages and dialects**
+This makes it a highly efficient and effective choice for our needs, as we can rely on it to deliver reliable results from the get-go, without the need to invest time and resources into adapting it to the specifics of our task.
+In fact, Whisper Large has a SOTA (state-of-the-art) performance in this type of scenario, making it the ideal model for transcribing and translating audio files that are full of noise and contain a mix of multiple languages and dialects.**

 **Whisper Large-V2 has been trained for 2.5 times more epochs than Whisper Large-V1, with SpecAugment, stochastic depth, and BPE dropout for regularization.
 Other than the training procedure, the model architecture and size remained the same